 A carrier requests a hearing by filing a Form RFA-2 (“Request for Further Action by Carrier/Employer”).
 The most common Request for Further Action filed by employers is a request to stop or reduce benefits in a case where ongoing benefits have been ordered by the Court.
 A carrier/employer can not simply stop paying benefits because an IME physician says the claimant has reached “MMI” or has a reduced level of disability – there is no “self help” allowed and the case must be heard by a Law Judge before benefits can be stopped or reduced.
 Continue reading Field Guide to New York Workers’ Compensation Hearings→

-Here is the post-webinar video from our most recent presentation, “Defending Occupationals” from our New Jersey workers’ compensation webinar training series.
+Here is the post-webinar video from our most recent presentation, “Getting the Most from your IMEs in New York” from our New York webinar training series.
 The complete archive of prior presentations is here.